 Alcohol addiction can lead to a number of devastating consequences.
 Nearly 90,000 people die each year due to alcohol-related causes.
 This makes alcohol the third leading preventable cause of death in the U.S.

 The only way to change these numbers is to collectively gain a broader understanding of what exactly makes alcohol so addictive.
 If you or someone you love is currently battling alcohol addiction, there is help available.
-Addiction Campuses offer personalized alcohol rehab programs throughout the country.
+Vertava Health offer personalized alcohol rehab programs throughout the country.

 Can You Be Physically Addicted To Alcohol?